VarunBabbar/SPLIT-ICML/README.md

 This is an open source project; contributions are welcome!

 **Acknowledgements**:
-1. SPLIT, LicketySPLIT code is a modified version of the GOSDT codebase: https://github.com/ubc-systopia/gosdt-guesses/tree/main
+1. SPLIT and LicketySPLIT are built from a modified version of the GOSDT codebase: https://github.com/ubc-systopia/gosdt-guesses/tree/main
-2. RESPLIT is a modified version of the TreeFARMS codebase: https://github.com/ubc-systopia/treeFarms
+2. RESPLIT are built from a modified version of the TreeFARMS codebase: https://github.com/ubc-systopia/treeFarms

 # Installation Instructions and Quickstart